Rajpratik71/volatility-wiki/Command-Reference.md

     0xfffffa8000da3040      4               0x68                0x0 Thread           TID 228 PID 4
     ...

-You can display handles for a particular process by specifying --pid=PID or the physical offset of an EPROCESS structure (--physical-offset=OFFSET).
-You can also filter by object type using -t or --object-type=OBJECTTYPE.
+You can display handles for a particular process by specifying `--pid=PID` or the physical offset of an `_EPROCESS` structure (`--physical-offset=OFFSET`).
+You can also filter by object type using `-t` or `--object-type=OBJECTTYPE`.
 For example to only display handles to process objects for pid 600, do the following:

     $ python vol.py -f ~/Desktop/win7_trial_64bit.raw --profile=Win7SP0x64 handles -p 296 -t Process
     Volatility Foundation Volatility Framework 2.4